ingresso-group/slate/source/includes/_performances.md

 The **avail detail** indicates what prices we have seen for this performance.

+<aside class="notice">We always return an array of avail details.
+For Events and Months the array can contain multiple items, but for Performances there will only ever be one item.</aside>

 Attribute | Description
 --------- | -----------
 `absolute_saving` | Defined as (`full_seatprice` + `full_surcharge`) - (`seatprice` + `surcharge`)